 The reference to there being an evidential basis for questioning, and the need to specify it, is important.
-In a currently embargoed decision of 9 February 2021 65, an application was refused in part because facts on which a party sought to found with a view to inviting an inference that a delayed disclosure was prompted by dissatisfaction at a development in family proceedings relating to the parties' child, were simply irrelevant and there was no evidential basis for averring a link between the proceedings and the making of the complaint to the police.
+In MP v HM Advocate [2021] HCJAC 48 an application was refused in part because facts on which a party sought to found with a view to inviting an inference that a delayed disclosure was prompted by dissatisfaction at a development in family proceedings relating to the parties' child, were simply irrelevant and there was no evidential basis for averring a link between the proceedings and the making of the complaint to the police.